meedan/check-bots/google-factcheck-explorer-bot/README.md

 * the bot listens on a webhook for new ProjectMedia creation events `/google-factcheck-explorer-bot`
 * the text from the PM is similarity compared with the availible set of ClaimReview items via Check API in a query managed by an AWS Lambda function defined in `/google-factcheck-explorer-bot-lambda`
-* any resulting items are displayed
+* any resulting ClaimReview links are written back as 'notes' on the ProjectMedia items in the workspace to be displayed in the sidebar
+* NOTE: an API appropriately configured API key is needed to give bot permissions to write to the workspace https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126105091/How+to+create+an+API+key+for+a+Check+workspace

 # Bot testing setup
 ## testing the background side